Doc Templates

 Doc templates allow you to specify the doc naming convention (e.g. Meeting Agenda - {{Date}} ), default folder location (e.g. Meeting Agendas Drive folder), and default sharing permissions (e.g. Anyone at example.com can edit).
 When you create a doc from the doc template, these defaults will be initially set, but you'll be able to adjust them before creating the doc.

-When you create docs from the doc template you've set up, we simply duplicate the template doc and give the copied doc the new name, folder location, and sharing permissions you've specified.
+2. Give the copied doc the new name, folder location, and sharing permissions you've specified.

 Example doc templates